When Small Changes Make a Big Difference: Numerical Methods and AI

-Many real-world systems arising in science, engineering, and finance exhibit behaviour across multiple scales, where small changes can produce significant effects.
+Many real-world systems arising in science, engineering and finance exhibit behaviour across multiple scales, where small changes can produce significant effects.
 A central mathematical framework for understanding such phenomena is singular perturbation theory, which studies problems in which a small parameter leads to sharp transitions or rapid variations in the solution.
-These localized changes, often referred to as boundary or interior layers, present significant challenges for standard numerical methods.
+These localised changes, often referred to as boundary or interior layers, present significant challenges for standard numerical methods.

 A simple way to understand this is through a real-life analogy.
 Imagine driving on a highway where most of the road is smooth, but suddenly you encounter a sharp speed breaker or a rough patch.
 Although the irregularity is confined to a small region, it significantly affects the overall motion of the vehicle.
 Similarly, in singular perturbation problems, small regions with rapid changes can strongly influence the overall behaviour of the system.